Mosque: Domes

+One prime example of modern innovation is the Masjid Raja Haji Fi Sabilillah in Malaysia, which features a Low-E (low emissivity) glass dome.
+The use of Low-E glass allows for significant energy efficiency by reducing heat gain while still allowing natural light to illuminate the interior space.
+This technique helps to maintain a comfortable temperature inside the mosque, minimizing reliance on air conditioning, and promoting sustainability.
+Another example is Zebun Nessa Mosque in Bangladesh with its iconic pink color, built with concrete in order to soften the harsh industrial surroundings.

 Ablution facilities

 As ritual purification precedes all prayers, mosques often have ablution fountains or other facilities for washing in their entryways or courtyards.
 Worshippers at much smaller mosques often have to use restrooms to perform their ablutions.
 In traditional mosques, this function is often elaborated into a freestanding building in the center of a courtyard.
 This desire for cleanliness extends to the prayer halls where shoes are disallowed to be worn anywhere other than the cloakroom.
 Thus, foyers with shelves to put shoes and racks to hold coats are commonplace among mosques.

 Contemporary features

 Modern mosques have a variety of amenities available to their congregants.
 As mosques are supposed to appeal to the community, they may also have additional facilities, from health clinics and clubs (gyms) to libraries to gymnasiums, to serve the community.

 Symbols

 Certain symbols are represented in a mosque's architecture to allude to different aspects of the Islamic religion.
 One of these feature symbols is the spiral.
 The "cosmic spiral" found in designs and on minarets is a references to heaven as it has "no beginning and no end".
 Mosques also often have floral patterns or images of fruit and vegetables.
 These are allusions to the paradise after death.